It begins with the feeling of freedom. Freedom from the constraints of the West, the long winters, the corporate drudgery.

 - How much money do you have in your bank account in that country?

-In many countries, you are considered as a tax resident if you spend over 180 days a year in that country.
-Being a tax resident means that you are subject to pay and file tax.
+In many countries, you’re considered a tax resident if you spend over 180 days a year in that country.
+Being a tax resident means that you are subject to pay and file taxes.

 One thing to keep in mind: America has double taxation agreements with over fifty countries in the world, which prevents you from paying your taxes twice.